 It aims to feature mostly screen cult classics and art movies with the occasional box office hit.
 Many original features remain within the theatre to this day, including the ticket booth, snacks counter and the cinema seats.

-Tickets are cheaper here than the other larger company cinemas and they often have drink and dinner specials alongside their ticket sales that promise to deliver a night of adventure and old school classics in one of Cape Town’s most esoteric entertainment venues.
+Tickets are cheaper here than at other larger company cinemas, often accompanied by drink and dinner specials that promise to deliver a night of movie-stardom adventures and old school classics in one of Cape Town’s most esoteric entertainment venues.

 Day(s) of the week: Mondays to Sundays

-Times: They differ depending on the season, but typically from 12:00 to 21:00 they have movies available
+Times: They differ depending on the season, but typically from 12 PM to 9 PM

 Cost: All shows are R50